alok-shete/http-testify/docs/components/home.md

 ## Installation

-You can install HTTPtestify using npm:
+To get started with HTTPtestify, you'll need to install it using npm.
+Open your terminal and run the following command:

 ```bash
 npm install http-testify